-Altair Hypercam PRO TEC 183C Color CMOS Camera with 4 GM RAM
+Altair Hypercam PRO TEC 183C Color CMOS Camera with 4 GB RAM

 The Hypercam 183C PRO TEC Cooled camera is the next step when it comes to astro-imaging, with the 20mp Sony IMX183 sensor, amp glow reduction and high sensitivity, for extremely smooth, detailed images.

 The IMX183 is one of the most sensitive Back Side Illuminated BSI sensors available, with very low read noise, suitable for both deepsky and solar system imaging with ROI.

 The PRO TEC COOLED Version has the following features:

 - 4GB DDR3 RAM Memory Buffer for smoothest performance with mini-PCs

 - Thermoelectric Cooling (TEC) max -45C below ambient temperature*

 - Temperature sensor, with data available in realtime.